Donaim/hacalc/README.md

 - staged rule application.
 Example:

 ```
-a -> b
+a -> *
 ------
-b -> a
+* -> a
 ```

-Above will not create an infinite loop because rules separated by `-----` applied in separate groups, in order
+Above will not create an infinite loop because rules separated by `-----` are applied in separate groups, in order

 # Examples